jostrm/azure-enterprise-scale-ml/README.md

 Note: You can use this for any `enterprise grade` solution in need of single or multi-subscription solutions, with an `enterprise datalake` need, `DEV only` need, or `DEV->TEST->PROD` need.
 - ESML was born out of these needs.
 Based on both Microsoft `best practices` and customer `proven practices`
 - ESML accelerates common things a ML-solution from A-Z needs, and focus on `reusage of code and refined data` across projects, at an enterprise.
 To be more efficient.
-Contains both "must-have" to "nice-to-have" capabilities.
+Contains both "must-have" infrastructure and bootstrapping, and other "efficiecy" accelerators.
 - Disclaimer:Although this have accelerated others, there is no guarantee it will accelerate your situtation.
 Read the MIT LICENCE file & Happy coding.

 **Q6 ESML AI Factory: Can I just use the Azure ML SDK directly?
 Instead of the ESML SDK?**